ivakoleva/javacourse181112/tasks.md

 15.11:

+* Future age calculator application
-* Parameters, supplied by user:
+    * Program parameters, supplied by user (dynamic):
-    *  person age  - in years
+        * person age in years
         * years to add to age
-* Features:
+    * Program flow:
-    * When starting the program , ask for two numbers
+        * When starting the program, print the two numbers
-    * THen add numbers, and print to standart output
+        * Then add numbers, and print to standard output
-    * then quit
+        * Then exit
-* Distribute to end user ( push to github)
+* Distribute to end user (push to github)